touist/touist/INSTALL.md

 windows!
 After installing cygwin, please refer to `ci/appveyor-script.sh` for the different build steps.

-## What is `oasis`?
+## What are the `jbuild` files?

-As you probably noticed, there is a file named `_oasis`.
-This file contains the instructions to create the build system (`./configure`, `setup.ml` and `Makefile`) for the project.
-It works similarly to the `configure.ac` when you use `autoconf`.
-If you need to change the build behaviour (e.g. add a pre-build script, move some file after building...) you must install `oasis`:

-    opam install oasis
+As you probably noticed, there are many files named `jbuild`.
+These files contain the instructions so that `jbuilder` can builder everything.
+I know that it is using s-expressions and that people prefer json or yaml (to be fair, me too) and that there is no syntax highlighting or anything.
+But `jbuilder` is very nice and more importantly, fast and maintained.

 ## Notes on version numbers